-Kay’s work has been greatly influenced by prominent artists like Shoji Hamada, Bernard Leach, Paul Soldner, Toshiko Takaezu and Peter Voulkos as well as early pottery from the American Southwest, Japan and Korea.
-What for her began as an exploration of the vessel form has over the years evolved into work more sculptural in nature but still owes much to the traditional vessel form.
+My work is greatly influenced by nature as well as by prominent and lesser known artists, past and present.
+I am deeply grateful to all those influences that have provided me so much inspiration.
+What began in my own work as an exploration of the vessel form has over the years evolved into work more sculptural in nature but still owes much to traditional forms.

-Kay earned her BFA in Crafts from the University of Georgia in 1972.
-Over the years, she attended many workshops and exhibited locally, regionally and nationally in various shows.
-She is a member of numerous national and local arts organizations including NCECA, Ceramics Arts Network, Visual Arts Center of Richmond, VMFA, Artspace, Art Works and Crossroads Art Center.
+I earned my BFA in Crafts from the University of Georgia in 1973.
+Over the years, I have attended many workshops and exhibited locally, regionally and nationally in various shows.
+My work is represented in local and regional galleries.
+I am a member of numerous arts organizations in Virginia and elsewhere.
+I live in wonderful old neighborhood in beautiful Richmond, Virginia.